kstenerud/concise-encoding/ce-structure.md

 Containers **MUST** contain the same number of elements, and their elements **MUST** be equivalent.

 By default, list types **MUST** be compared ordered, and map types compared unordered, unless their ordering was otherwise specified by the schema.

-#### Markup Contents

-Extraneous whitespace in a markup contents section is elided before comparison.
-Comparisons are case sensitive unless otherwise specified by the schema.

 #### Null